 Easy Baked Frittata: The Last Chance For All Your Unused Vegetables

-- 7 egg
+- 7 eggs large

-- 1/3 cup milk of your choice
+- 1/3 cup milk of your choice plant based is ok

 - cooking spray

-- salt and pepper to taste
+- Salt and pepper to taste

-- leftover vegetables
+- 4 cups leftover vegetables approximate amount will vary

 - 1/2 cup shredded cheese optional